nPIML-team/nPIML/README.md

 - In this work, hidden weights are initialized usually by either the uniform Xavier or default function PyTorch provides for building a linear layer.
 - Any dubiousness, questions or requests may be forwarded to the corresponding author.
 Feel free to create an issue on this repository if you have trouble downloading the source codes.
+- Erratum: "the preselector networks" in Figure 15 should be "the projection networks."